Home›Products›Advanced Electronic Signatures

 Global Digital Signature

-eIDAS Advanced Electronic Signatures (AdES) backed by passport-verified identity.
-Not a click-to-sign — a cryptographic commitment linked to a verified person, with split-key protection and a tamper-evident audit trail.
+eIDAS Advanced Electronic Signatures (AdES) backed by fully verified identity — via NFC chip (179 ICAO 9303 countries) or document + face match (everywhere else).
+Not a click-to-sign — a cryptographic commitment linked to a verified person, with Dual Key protection (HSM FIPS 140-2 Level 3 server-side) and a tamper-evident audit trail.
 Sufficient for 90%+ of business use cases.

-For: Legal · Finance · Procurement · Logistics · Any platform where users need to sign documents with provable identity.
+For: Legal Ā· Finance Ā· Procurement Ā· Logistics Ā· Any platform where users need to sign documents with provable identity.

 Request Demo Integration Guide